DynoCC/Dyno-Custom-Commands/Poll Commands/readme.md

 -``?pollclose`` ends the current poll and removes all users from the roles ``Option1`` and ``Option2``, then announces the result.
   - Use the format ``?pollclose [results]``
-  - For example, if most people voted yes for Sandwiches, you would might say ``?pollclose Look's like y'all like Sandwiches!``
+  - For example, if most people voted yes for Sandwiches, you would might say ``?pollclose Looks like y'all like Sandwiches!``
   - Note that the bot will also output a message noting the roles that are being removed.
 This is normal- you can use this command in a separate channel to hide the output.

 ## Conclusion